NethServer/nethsecurity-docs/dns_dhcp.rst

 Dynamic leases
 --------------
-Dynamic leases represent IP addresses that are currently in use and have been allocated to devices on the network.
+Dynamic leases represents IP addresses that are currently in use and have been allocated to devices on the network.
 This tab shows all currently active leases.

 DNS